A 'living constitution' for a Dying Republic

 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America. … Done…the seventeenth day of September, in the year of our LORD one thousand seven hundred and eighty seven.” –George Washington and the delegates

 On 17 September of each year, we observe Constitution Day, in recognition of the anniversary of that venerable document’s signing by our nation’s Founders.
-Of course, most of the federal judiciary pay no homage to that date.
-They are preoccupied rewriting the so-called “Living Constitution,” amending it by judicial diktat rather than its prescribed method in Article V.
+Of course, many of those occupying the Executive, Legislative and Judicial Branches of our federal federal government pay no homage to that date or respect for the document it honors.
+They are preoccupied rewriting the so-called “living constitution,” amending it by legislative encroachment and particularly by judicial diktat rather than its prescribed method in Article V.

 For its first 150 years (with the notable exception Marbury v.
 Madison in 1803), our Constitution stood as our Founders, and more importantly, “the people,” intended – as is – in accordance with its original intent.
 In other words, it was interpreted exegetically rather than eisegetically, textually as constructed, not what could be erroneously read into it by later generations of legislators and jurists.
 As such, it enshrined the primacy of Essential Liberty and the Rule of Law over the rule of men.